Qiskit/qiskit-ibm-runtime/docs/primitives.rst

 For example, an algorithm researcher and developer cares about information beyond counts; they are more focused on efficiently calculating quasiprobabilities and expectation values of observables.

 Our primitives provide methods that make it easier to build modular algorithms and other higher-order programs.
-Instead of simply returning counts, they return more immediately meaningful information.
+Rather than simply returning counts, they return more immediately meaningful information.
 Additionally, they provide a seamless way to access the latest optimizations in IBM Quantum hardware and software.

-The basic operations that one can do with a probability distribution is to sample from it or to estimate quantities on it.
+The basic operations that one can perform with a probability distribution is to sample from it or to estimate quantities on it.
 Therefore, these operations form the fundamental building blocks of quantum algorithm development.
 Our first two Qiskit Runtime primitives (Sampler and Estimator) use these sampling and estimating operations as core interfaces to our quantum systems.

 Available primitives
 --------------------